kelvinimalenowa/kelvinimalenowa/README.md

 ## 👨🏾‍💻 About Me

 - 📍 Boston based developer
-- 💻 Currently working with JavaScript, HTML, CSS, Node.js, and Git
+- 💻 Currently working with JavaScript, HTML, CSS, Node.js, and React
 - 🏗️ Building tech to help small businesses and independent professionals operate and scale
 - 📚 Always learning, building, and improving